PGDip in Psychodynamic Practice

 The department recruits adult students of all ages on a regional, national and international level.
 Many courses are offered jointly with other academic departments around the University.
 Courses are offered in the following areas:

 All postgraduate students on the department's courses are members of its Graduate School.
-The Graduate School aims to provide a stimulating and enriching environment for learning and research.
-It also fosters intellectual and social interaction between students coming from different disciplines and professions.
+The department's Graduate School aims to provide a stimulating and enriching environment for learning and research.
+It also supports intellectual and social interaction between graduates of different disciplines and professions from the UK and around the globe.
 Interdisciplinary research seminars, training opportunities and other events are offered by the Graduate School in support of this goal.

 All masters' and DPhil applicants are considered for Clarendon Scholarships.
 The department is committed to seeking scholarship support for other students wherever possible.